Jake Burger Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective eight K/9, the fourth-worst in the league.

-- The Guardians have a 3.85 team ERA that ranks seventh across all league pitching staffs.
+- The Guardians' 3.84 team ERA ranks sixth across all MLB pitching staffs.

-- The Guardians allow the second-fewest home runs in baseball (104 total, one per game).
+- The Guardians give up the second-fewest home runs in baseball (106 total, one per game).

-- The Guardians will send Curry (3-0) out to make his third start of the season.
+- Allen makes the start for the Guardians, his 15th of the season.
+He is 4-3 with a 3.39 ERA and 76 strikeouts through 74 1/3 innings pitched.

-- In his last appearance -- out of the bullpen on Wednesday -- the right-hander threw one inning against the Kansas City Royals, allowing one earned run while surrendering two hits.
+- His most recent appearance came on Monday against the Kansas City Royals, when the left-hander threw seven innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.